trangle1302/trangle1302.github.io/content/lifelist.md

 # Hightlights
-* Best cocktail so far is at a hipster/underground bar that looks like an abandoned factory in Krakov
+* Best cocktail so far is at a hipster/underground bar that looks like an abandoned factory in Krakow
 * Beautiful cities: Lucern, Copenhagen, Brussels
 * Most dynamic cities: London, Stockholm, San Francisco
 * Cheap and delicious foods at China town: Hong Kong bakeries (SF), japanese and chinese restaurants (London)